doableware/djongo/docs/docs/home.md

 ---
 permalink: /
 layout: splash
-title: "Multi DB Enabled Backend"
+title: "MongoDB Django App Hosting"
 excerpt:
-tagline: Create An Endpoint On Your Preconfigured, Multi Database Backend.

-description: "Djongo is a smarter approach to database querying.
-It maps python objects to MongoDB documents.
-It can be used with both relational and non-relational databases."
+tagline: Host Django Apps on a MongoDB database.

+description: "Djongo is a Django and MongoDB hosting service that lets you host Django Apps instantly on a preconfigured MongoDB database.
+Django contrib modules such as Auth, Sessions and Admin can be used directly without any changes."

 classes:
     - feature-page